-- The Treasury and Investment Strategies Programme aims to enhance the Bank's technical capabilities in treasury systems and investment products, in order to strengthen its competitive position in the market.
+• The Treasury & Investment Strategies Programme aims to enhance the Bank's technical capabilities in treasury systems and investment products, in order to strengthen its competitive position in the market.
 In order to adapt to the rapidly evolving market trends, a new business model supported by a flexible technical structure is to be implemented with the collaboration of IT and related business units.
-The programme started on 28 February 2013 and completed in 2016, except for the Fixed Income Project, which is expected to be completed in April 2020. - The Data Transformation Management Programme was initiated in 2016 with the aim of setting up an enhanced data governance model that would support the organisation and enable it to extract more benefits from data.
+The programme started on 28 February 2013 and completed in 2016, except for the Fixed Income Project, which is expected to be completed in 2019.

+- The Credit Underwriting Redesign Programme aims to create more flexible, automated and user-friendly underwriting and disbursement systems.
+The programme was started in 2013 and completed in the first quarter of 2016 with gradual deliveries.
+In addition to first deliveries, new functionalities and enhancements were planned to be completed in the third quarter of 2017. - The ATM Re-platforming Programme was started in 2015 to renew the ATM network of the Bank and with the objectives of creating a more flexible and effective infrastructure with respect to software, monitoring and package distribution and enabling an integrated and singular customer experience with an omni-channel approach.
+The new ATM system will support multiple vendors, multiple currencies and multiple languages, and have enhanced content management and commercial capabilities.
+The programme was expected to be completed in November 2017. - The RRE (Retail Risk Excellence) Programme aims to improve collection performance.
+The programme comprises three main projects and will be completed in the second quarter of 2018. - Retail Risk Excellence: Underwriting and Collection Systems and Processes improvements will be studied within this project to maintain the Bank's profitability and increase collection performance.
+To achieve this goal, 14 actions will be undertaken.
+This project has been completed. - Improving YKB's NPL Collection Performance: The scope of this project is to focus on improved legal collection and to form the ideal high level NPL sales process.
+The 'individual' part of this project is expected to be completed in the first quarter of 2018, with the commercial and SME parts to be completed in the second quarter of 2018. - Enhancements of Consumer Loan Underwriting System: Underwriting system infrastructure changes will be delivered to simplify work streams and minimise process complexity for better customer management.
+This project has been completed. - The Data Transformation Management Programme was initiated in 2016 with the aim of setting up an enhanced data governance model that would support the organisation and enable it to extract more benefits from data.
 The programme will cover data management and data quality, including designing the governance structure.
-The programme also includes the data warehouse modernisation initiative.
-A key objective of the data warehouse modernisation initiative is to renew the Bank's data warehouse to effectively organise, store, analyse and extract data.
+The programme also includes the Data Warehouse Modernisation initiative.
+A key objective of the Data Warehouse Modernisation initiative is to renew the Bank's data warehouse to effectively organise, store, analyse and extract data.
 At the end of the programme, the renewed data warehouse will be more available and show improved performance, have a simpler and completely integrated data model to address changing business needs, have less time and cost to market and will be able to deliver more analytics capability due to the renewed modernised architecture.
-The Data Transformation Management Programme was completed in 2019. - The NBA (Next Best Action) Programme was initiated in 2016 and is currently ongoing.
-NBA is a direct marketing paradigm that aims to capture opportunities with inbound contacts, increase the business intelligence of outbound offers and orchestrate CRM in an omni-channel environment.
-The campaign management tool Chordiant will be replaced with Pega, a next generation campaign tool.
-It is planned to be completed in Q1 2020.
+The Data Transformation Management Programme will be completed in 2018. - The NBA (Next Best Action) Programme was initiated in 2016 and will be completed in 2018.
+NBA is a direct marketing paradigm that aims to capture opportunities with inbound contacts, increase business intelligence of outbound offers and orchestrate CRM in an omni-channel environment. - The Digitalisation Programme is an initiative to increase the digitalisation index of Yapı Kredi.
+The programme started in 2016 and will continue throughout 2018.